 In 1993, Benromach distillery was bought by Gordon & MacPhail, the well known independent bottler from the Speyside town of Elgin.
 Plans were put in place to get the distillery producing a ‘classic’ speyside style of single malt, including the use of peated barley, a practice that has all but disappeared in the area today.
 Gordon & MacPhail decided that Benromach should maintain this traditional smokey element and insisted upon a mix of Brewer’s and Distiller’s yeast in the fermentation process, adding some additional fruity notes to the spirits character.

 Benromach’s 10 year old single malt makes up the ‘classic range’ along with the 15 year old and 100 proof expression.

-On the nose there’s Vanilla and Pouring Cream with Berries, Biscuit and Barley with gentle Bonfire Smoke weaving throughout.
-The palate meanwhile brings Dark Chocolate, Berries, Pepper and Spice and more of that subtle Smoke influence.
+On the nose is Vanilla and Cream with Berries, Biscuit and Barley and gentle hints of Bonfire Smoke throughout.
+On the palate meanwhile is Dark Chocolate, Berries again, Pepper and exotic Spices with more of that subtle Smoke influence.

 The Scores: About the scoring system…

-Smell: 17 / 20.
-Good complexity and balance, with a lot of enticing aroma’s that seem to multiply the longer you spend with it.
+Smell: Good complexity and balance, with enticing aroma’s that seem to multiply the longer you spend with your nose in the glass.

-Taste: 16.5 / 20.
-Decent weight and good flavour that develops and evolves over time.
+Taste: Decent weight on the palate and flavour that continues to develop and evolve over time.

-Value for Money: 9 / 10.
-Comes in around £35 in the UK and at that price it really can’t be faulted.
+Value for Money: Available for £35 in the UK and it really can’t be faulted at that price.

 Overall: 42.5 / 50.
-Gordon & MacPhail deserve credit for the way they’ve gone about things at Benromach and most of all for the interesting, characterful malt that they’re producing.
+Gordon & MacPhail deserve credit for the way they’ve gone about things at Benromach and most of all for the interesting, characterful malt that they produce.
 A good example of what an affordable, 10 year old malt can offer.